rackerlabs/docs-developer-blog/_posts/2018-07-17-edition-based-redefinition.md

 Although application developers are the primary owners for upgrading an application by using EBR, some edition-related tasks that require DBA privileges might require some help, including the following tasks:

   - Grant or revoke privileges to create, alter, and drop editions.
-For example, CREATE EDITION and DROP EDITION.
+For example, `CREATE EDITION` and `DROP EDITION`.
   - Enable editions for a schema or user.
 For example, `ALTER USER user_name ENABLE EDITIONS;`
   - Set the database default edition.
 For example, `ALTER DATABASE DEFAULT EDITION = edition_name;`
   - Set the edition attribute of a database service.
 This can be done by using the `dbms_service` package or by using `srvctl` in the case of RAC.